 What is child sexual exploitation?
 What do you need to know?

-Learn about what child sexual exploitation is, the forms it takes and children who are at risk.
+Learn about what CSE is, the form that child sexual exploitation takes and children who are at risk.

 Support our Seriously Awkward campaign

-Too often, older teenagers do not get help and the law fails to give them the same protection as younger children.
+Being 16 and 17 can be an awkward age, but inconsistent laws can make it Seriously Awkward for vulnerable teens.
+Thousands of 16 and 17 year olds are often left without help and the law fails to give them the same basic protections as younger children.
 This includes the police not being able to protect this age group in the same way they can protect under 16 year olds and problems getting therapeutic support.

 Seen and heard